sidgan/sidgan.github.com/_posts/2016-01-09-Image Captioning as AI Hard.md

 + Semantically understanding content of images
 + Multi-modal knowledge from several sub-domains is required to solve AI Hard tasks
 + Well defined evaluation metric (currently it is the number of questions that are correctly answered by a VQA system.)

+An image is understood when it is possible to generate a caption which encompasses the salient features in the image.